jhgaylor/bonusly-node/README.md

 ## Why I used this pattern

 The idea was to treat the HTTP api as a set of calls that could be described using a few common parameters.
 I was trying to get as close as I could to "generating" code.
 (I should learn a lisp!)
 Adding new endpoints becomes as simple as writing a POJO.
 This wouldn't work if the HTTP API didn't have internal consistency.
 I bet there is a higher abstraction for this that would allow it to be more easily used to build a client for a new API.

+By describing the required parameters, we can give feedback to the developer without waiting for a round trip.
+This comes at the expense of having to update the client library any time the http api changes.
+Depending on how "frozen" the api is, this may or may not be a good trade off.
+I built this to easily allow that feature to be removed.

+Defining optional parameters allows for the library to log warnings if an unexpected parameter is found.
+Likewise, this can easily be removed.